gogins/csound-extended/haskell/README.md

 To do this so that everything works can be tricky.
 A recent version of all software is advisable.
 Here is what worked for me.
-Before you carry out these steps, look at the Euterpea installation instructions and see if my instructions still make sense.
+Before you carry out these steps, look at the Euterpea installation instructions and see if these
+instructions still make sense.

 ```